Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • When you cut them, slice with one straight cut each time.
 Do not move the blade back and forth or use the blade to separate the scones.
 The additional pressure risks sealing the edges, which will prevent them from rising well to produce those flaky layers.

-• Brushing them with a little more buttermilk before baking will promote browning.
+• Brush them with a little more buttermilk before baking to promote browning.

 Cranberry Orange Scones. - harvestandnourish.com